vossmalte/KIT-MachineLearning/script/script.md

 - K-means is special case of EM: Co-variances $\approx0$, responsibilities $q_{ik}$ of nearest cluster 1, others 0
 - K-means is used to init. means of EM.
 EM is more expensive but also yields means, variances.
-- number of components: model-selection problem.
+- number of components: model-selection problem (overfitting for large number)

-### EM for PCA
+### EM for PCA: pPCA

 - Latent variables: for each data point $x$, the representation $z$ in **low-d space (latent space)** as a Gauß-Distribution and samples of $z$.
 - Parameters: $W$ (projection to low-d.) and $\mu$.